December 1966 QST

 Have you ever considered the possibility that your

 wife may be less than enthusiastic about your ham radio interests?

-That she may be negatively inclined towards it because of its costs or the amount of time you spend
+That she may be negatively inclined towards it because of its costs or the amount of time

-of our hobby, even bitterly at times, and it may have set you to wondering whether
+on some phase of our hobby, even bitterly at times, and it may have set you to wondering whether

 you are keeping ham radio in its proper perspective in your home.
 If so, you are not alone.

-The thought occurred to the writer that it might prove illuminating and beneficial to many hams to
+The thought occurred to the writer that it might prove illuminating and beneficial to many

-the female point of view and thus not lose sight of perspective.
+perhaps, better understand the female point of view and thus not lose sight of perspective.

 Are the complaints heard isolated examples one would expect of any hobby, or do they represent

 A Survey is Made

 The best way of finding out was to conduct a survey of those most qualified to pass judgment

 state in proportion to state population and about equally divided between those living in

 metropolitan centers and those from rural areas.
 Three aspects of ham radio were considered

 prime subjects for inquiry, namely: 1.
 Cost 2.
 Amount of Operating Time 3.
 The Content of

 from good to bad) which came closest to representing their views on these major topics.
 Additional

 information was requested such as value of station, whether the OM's antennas disfigured the

 emergency communications or experimenting.
 Each recipient was encouraged to submit any additional

 information she wished and to go into detail beyond the scope of the questionnaire proper.

-Before the returns began coming in, it was assumed that a goodly percentage of the XYLs would relish
+Before the returns began coming in, it was assumed that a goodly percentage of the XYLs

-so it was only normal to anticipate a wide diversity of opinion.
+the slightest antagonism, so it was only normal to anticipate a wide diversity of opinion.

 about equally balanced for and against ham radio, since in the latter case the poll taker's

 personal views could tend to color the picture he reports.